 Should you get your breast pump through insurance?

 Getting a pump through your insurance company can be a good option, especially if they offer premium brands such as Hygeia or Spectra breast pumps.
 However, most manufacturers make pumps specifically for insurance companies so they don't always include all the amenities.
-For example, getting a Hygeia through your insurance company means you will not be able to get the LBI model with the lithium ion rechargeable battery.
-Most insurance pumps don't come with the tote bag so you will still need to purchase a quality breast milk tote that keeps your milk cold for 10-12 hours if you are working outside the home.
-The best option is to purchase the pump from a private pay DME such as Lactation Connection, where you can get the breast pump you want and then file for reimbursement with your insurance company if that is allowed on your plan.
+For example, getting a Spectra through your insurance company means you will not be able to get the Spectra SG model with independent controls for each breast.
+In some cases, the best option is to purchase the pump from a private pay DME such as Lactation Connection, where you can get the breast pump you want and then file for reimbursement with your insurance company if that is allowed on your plan.
 Most insurance companies reimburse within 30 days which means you may get reimbursement before your credit card bill is due.
-Or if you have an HSA or FSA card, you can use that to purchase your pump.
-If you are a work from home mom, then an insurance pump may be adequate or you can purchase additional breast pump accessories as needed if your insurance company only pays for pumps they provide.
+Or if you have an HSA or FSA credit card, you can use that to purchase your pump.
+If you are a work from home mom, then an insurance pump may be adequate or you can purchase additional breast pump accessories as needed if your insurance company only pays for pumps they specify.

 Should you Buy or Sell a Used Breast Pump?

 The issue of buying or selling used pumps is something some breastfeeding moms encounter.
 Although a used pump may be more affordable than a new one, there are possible legal and health implications involved.
 Below you will find more on the legality of selling used breast pumps, what some pump manufacturers say about used pumps.